slaclab/smurf-server-scripts/docker_scripts/README.md

 A development system is formed by a pysmurf server a pysmurf client.
 For software development systems, the pysmurf server uses local copies of both rogue and pysmurf; rogue is located in a folder called **rogue**, and pysmurf is located in a folder called **pysmurf** in the release folder.
 The release script will checkout and build the specified version of pysmurf and the corresponding  version of rogue from [rogue git repository](https://github.com/slaclab/rogue) and [pysmurf git repository](https://github.com/slaclab/pysmurf) respectively.
 Also, the firmware files are provided by the user by adding them in a folder called **fw** in the release folder.

-The server runs in the [pysmurf-server-base docker](https://github.com/slaclab/pysmurf), and pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).
+The server runs in the [pysmurf-server docker](https://github.com/slaclab/pysmurf), and pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).

 To release a software development system, use `type` = `system-dev-sw`, with the following arguments: